Find out all the equipment you need to start a mobile coffee truck

 Dual-fuel coffee machines, which run off both electricity and LPG (liquid petroleum gas) are ideal for mobile catering and are typically recommended by coffee machine suppliers for mobile catering.

 Depending on the size of your mobile van you will also have to decide how many “group heads” your commercial coffee machine will have.
 These are the handles you see that have ground coffee in them and are used to make the actual coffee.

 They typically range between 1 and 4 groups and the more group heads you have the more coffee you can make.

 There are also a few other items you need to make your mobile espresso machine functional.
 Namely gas, power, and water:

-- A pressured water pump system is needed to get the water from the freshwater tank up to the coffee machine.
+- A pressure water pump system is needed to get the water from the freshwater tank up to the coffee machine.

 Gas bottle (propane or butane)